 If you (or your parents and grandparents) happen to have some old toys stored away, it might be worth taking a look for the original Barbie.
 The iconic classic Barbie in the striped swimsuit can sell for thousands.
 Check for unique markings on the feet and her bottom as those could indicate a rare or valuable edition.
 Holes in the bottom of the feet and a stamp saying Japan means you have a true original that could be worth even more.

 Since these are vintage dolls, you can potentially sell them even if the box is missing or if the doll is not in brand-new condition, though dolls in new condition garner a higher sale.
-Things like worn eye makeup or smudged nail polish result in less resale value.
+Some things, like worn eye makeup or smudged nail polish, result in less resale value.
 We recommend you request a little help from a professional if you think you’ve got an authentic classic on your hands.

 Zombie Bride Barbie can snag a cool $500.

 Probably one of the scariest Barbies we’ve seen, the Zombie Bride Barbie Doll was part of the Haunted Beauty collection and was released in 2015.
 This hauntingly beautiful doll can get you around $500 on eBay.
 One of our own KCL employees has the Zombie Bride doll and paid $80 for it—a pretty solid investment!
-In January of 2023, one of these dolls in brand new and unopened condition had 13 bids and sold for $570.
+On August 2, one of these dolls in brand new and unopened condition had 24 bids and sold for $575.
 If you happen to also have Haunted Beauty Ghost Barbie from 2012, you could also earn upwards of $500 for that!

 Totally Hair Barbie from the ’90s sells for over $100.